- What Is a Lathe?

 There are several different types of lathes.
-We can categorize them based on their size, what materials they’re meant to shape, and their specialty features for producing customized works of art.
-For the average woodworker who doesn’t have a ton of money to spend on super-mega-machines, there are three types of lathers that you should consider – mini lathes, midi lathes, and full-sized lathes.
+We can categorize them based on their size, what materials they’re meant to shape, and their special features for producing customized works of art.
+For the average woodworker who doesn’t have a ton of money to spend on super-mega-machines, there are three types of lathers that you should consider – mini-lathes, midi lathes, and full-sized lathes.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.